eyeshoe/my-media-archive/README.md

-# My Media Archive
+# Aishu's Archive

-A personal media archive website to track books, music, TV shows, films, and pictures.
+A personal media archive website to track books, music, TV shows, and films.
 Built with HTML, JavaScript, and Supabase.

 ## Setup Instructions